What's all the fuss about the elections?

 - Volunteering Officer

 These positions are part-time which means that you will continue your studies alongside your committee responsibilities.
 Your role will never impede on your studies and your working hours will vary dependant on position, level of committment, and involvment with special SU events.
-Your role will officially start on July 1st and last for one academic year and you must be a current student for the duration of your time as an exec member.
-You can find more information about the Executive Officer positions here.
+Your role will officially start on July 1st (or October 20th if you are elected during the By-Elections) and last for one academic year.
+You must be a current student for the duration of your time as an exec member.

 When are the next elections?